 Süsem started the magazine, which featured poetry, literature, and opinion pieces from imprisoned socialist intellectuals, during an earlier imprisonment at Tekirdağ F-Type Prison.
 After producing the initial four editions on a photocopier from prison, Süsem transformed the journal into a print publication after his 2007 release and circulated 16 more issues.

-In September 2017, the journalist’s lawyer, Fazıl Ahmet Tamer, told CPJ that a court in May 2010 found Süsem guilty of being a leader of the banned group, and sentenced him to life in prison.
+In September 2017, the journalist’s lawyer, Fazıl Ahmet Tamer, told CPJ that a court in May 2010 found Süsem guilty of being a leader of the banned group and sentenced him to life in prison.
 According to Tamer, prosecutors said that the magazine being produced by prisoners was evidence of Süsem’s ties to an illegal organization.
 Turkey’s Supreme Court of Appeals upheld the verdict on September 24, 2011.

 Süsem’s earlier imprisonment stemmed from allegations in March 2000 that he stole a police officer’s handgun that was later used in a murder.
 Süsem pleaded not guilty to the gun theft and murder charges.
 The gun possession and related charges against Süsem were twice rejected by Turkey’s Supreme Court, which ruled in 2005 and 2007 that there was insufficient evidence to link Süsem to the crimes.

 The court proceedings that led to his conviction were marked by inconsistencies.
 For example, in his Bianet letter, Süsem wrote that the police officer, whose stolen gun was later used in a number of crimes, testified that Süsem was not the person who had stolen it.
-Witness descriptions of the suspect did not match the journalist, Süsem’s wife, Eylem Şahlar Süsem, told CPJ.
+Witness descriptions of the suspect did not match the journalist, the journalist’s wife, Eylem Şahlar Süsem, told CPJ.

-In 2019, the European Court of Human Rights declined to pursue Eylem’s 2011 case, according to court records.
-Eylem Süsem told CPJ via messaging app in September 2022 that the Constitutional Court of Turkey had yet to hear her husband’s appeal, which was filed in 2019.
+In 2019, the European Court of Human Rights declined to pursue Erdal’s 2011 case, according to court records.

-She said they are allowed a one-hour visit per week at the Edirne prison, and alleged that visitors are harassed by prison personnel.
-Leftist publications are not allowed in the prison, and the prisoners can only watch the TV and radio channels that are allowed by the authorities, she added.
+Süsem was being held in the Edirne F-Type Closed Prison in the western city of Edirne, his wife told CPJ.
+She said they are allowed a one-hour visit per week at the Edirne Prison and alleged that visitors are harassed by prison personnel.
+Leftist publications are not allowed in the prison, and the prisoners can only watch the TV and radio channels the authorities allow, she added.